aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

  * `lambda.Code.fromAsset(path)` - specify a directory or a .zip file in the local filesystem which will be zipped and uploaded to S3 before deployment.
 See also [bundling asset code](#bundling-asset-code).
+ * `lambda.Code.fromDockerBuild(path, options)` - use the result of a Docker build as code.
+The runtime code is expected to be located at `/asset` in the image and will be zipped and uploaded to S3 as an asset.

 The following example shows how to define a Python function and deploy the code from the local directory `my-lambda-handler` to it: